-Ad > evergreen intro w/ music > segment one > ad > segment two > evergreen outro w/ music
+Ad > evergreen intro w/ music > segment one > ad > segment two > evergreen outro w/music

-Plan.
 When planning your episode, think about how long you want it to last.
-Also, will you be reading from a set script or talking from bullet points?
+Will you be reading from a set script or talking from bullet points?

-You'll want to direct your audience to connect with you outside the podcast so you can learn more about them, and provide more value via email, and other points of connection like social media and on your website.
+You'll want to direct your audience to connect with you outside the podcast via social media and on your website.
 Think about how you will invite them.